 6. Butterfly Pea

-If you love colour then this edible climber will be perfect for you!
-With bright blue-purple flowers the butterfly pea is a striking addition to an edible garden.
+If you love colour, then this edible climber will be perfect for you!
+With bright blue-purple flowers, the butterfly pea is a striking addition to an edible garden.
 The flowers can be used as a natural food colouring or infused in teas or cocktails.
-Plus, if you add acidity such as lemon juice the colour will transform to hot pink!
+Plus, if you add acidity such as lemon juic,e the colour will transform to hot pink!
 Such a fun plant to grow.

 7. Kiwifruit

 Kiwifruit can be grown over structures to create great canopy shade.
-They are prolific produces and the fruit can be eaten fresh, frozen for smoothies, made into jams and even dehydrated for naturally sweet treats.
+They are prolific producers and the fruit can be eaten fresh, frozen for smoothies, made into jams and even dehydrated for naturally sweet treats.
 You will need to have both a male and a female plant for pollination.

 8. Kiwiberry

-Kiwi berries have a similar taste to the kiwifruit but are much smaller around the same size as a grape.
+Kiwi berries have a similar taste to the kiwifruit, but are much smaller, around the same size as a grape.
 Kiwi berry vines grow really well in containers or urban gardens.

 9. Nasturtium

 Nasturtium is often known for its wild rambling nature but it can be trained vertically as an edible climber.
-The whole plant is edible including the leaves, flowers and seed pods.
+The whole plant is edible, including the leaves, flowers and seed pods.
 Nasturtium has a strong peppery taste and can be used in salads, flavoured salts, pickles and many other recipes.
 Here in Perth, my Nasturtium dies down in summer but will pop up and regrow by itself in Autumn/winter.

 10. Scarlett Runner Bean